 The Presiding Judge may designate all judges of the superior court as judges of the juvenile court.
-All business of the juvenile delinquency department shall be conducted by the presiding judge of the juvenile delinquency department.
+All business of the juvenile justice court shall be conducted by the presiding judge of the juvenile justice court.
 All business of the juvenile dependency department shall be conducted by the presiding judge of the juvenile dependency department.
-If the presiding judge of either the juvenile delinquency or juvenile dependency department is not available, the presiding judge of the court shall designate another judge to manage the assignments.
+If the presiding judge of either the juvenile delinquency or juvenile justice court is not available, the Presiding Judge of the court shall designate another judge to manage the assignments.